13 Simulations

 [1] TRUE

-ifelse(rnorm(1)<0,"stay at home","go to a movie")
+ifelse(rnorm(1) < 0, "stay at home", "go to a movie")

 [1] "go to a movie"

-ifelse(rnorm(1)<0,"stay at home","go to a movie")
+ifelse(rnorm(1) < 0, "stay at home", "go to a movie")

 [1] "stay at home"

-ifelse(rnorm(1)<0,"stay at home","go to a movie")
+ifelse(rnorm(1) < 0, "stay at home", "go to a movie")

 [1] "go to a movie"

-Since random number generators create a sequence of that repeats, if we fix a place in the sequence, we always get the same random numbers.
+Since random number generators create a sequence of numbers that repeats, if we fix a place in the sequence, we always get the same random numbers.
 The way to do that is to set the seed in R set.seed()

 rnorm(3)